 High Street Heritage Action Zone

-We have been awarded £1.5million to help support the four-year High Street Heritage Action Zone scheme.
-The funding will enable businesses, property owners and leaseholders apply for grants that will see some of the most important historic shopfronts and buildings in Granby Street and Church Gate repaired, restored and spruced up.
+We have been awarded £2million to help support the four-year High Street Heritage Action Zone scheme.
+The funding was designed to enable businesses, property owners and leaseholders to apply for grants that saw some of the most important historic shopfronts and buildings in Granby Street and Church Gate repaired, restored and spruced up.

 The national High Street Heritage Action Zone programme is a grant giving scheme that aims to breathe new life into high streets across England, fuelling economic, social and cultural recovery and give them a new lease of life for future generations to enjoy.

-We have been awarded £1.5million from Historic England as part of the national programme to help support a four-year scheme that will see some of the most important historic shopfronts and buildings in Granby Street and Church Gate repaired, restored and spruced up.
+We have been awarded £2million from Historic England as part of the national programme to help support a four-year scheme that will involved repairing and restoring some of the most important historic shopfronts and buildings in Granby Street and Church Gate.

 Find out more about Historic England’s High Street Heritage Action Zone programme.